-UPDATE: Universal Orlando Resort’s theme parks REOPENED ON JUNE 5 to the public, with a soft opening for employees, invited guests, and select annual passholders on June 1-4.
+Universal Orlando Resort’s theme parks REOPENED ON JUNE 5, 2020, to the public, with a soft opening for employees, invited guests, and select annual passholders on June 1-4.
 Universal Orlando’s hotels began a phased REOPENING on June 2.

-Universal Orlando CityWalk reopened for limited daily operation (4 p.m. to 10 p.m.; midnight on weekends) starting May 14.
-Only select dining and retail locations are currently open; find out more here.
+Universal Orlando CityWalk reopened for limited daily operation starting May 14.
+Select dining and retail locations may be closed; find out more here.

-Blue Man Group shows have permanently closed at Universal Orlando.
+Blue Man Group shows have permanently closed at Universal Orland CityWalk.

-The March 17 scheduled opening of the new Universal’s Endless Summer Resort – Dockside Inn and Suites, was postponed to December 15, 2020; Surfside Inn and Suites is currently closed through May 4, 2021.
+The March 17 scheduled opening of the new Universal’s Endless Summer Resort – Dockside Inn and Suites, was postponed to December 15, 2020; Surfside Inn and Suites reopened on May 26, 2021.
 The Portofino Bay Resort reopened on December 1, 2020.
-Sapphire Falls Resort is expected to reopen in May 2021; Aventura Hotel is currently CLOSED INDEFINITELY as of August 21, 2020.
+Sapphire Falls Resort reopened on May 18, 2021; Aventura Hotel reopened on June 16, 2021.
 Guests have the option to modify or cancel room or package reservations.
 Guests with specific questions can call this number for more information: (877) 801-9720.

 Halloween Horror Nights 30 was CANCELED, although a limited daytime event was held through November 1.
 Halloween Horror Nights 30 will now be held September 3 through October 31, 2021.
 All Grad Bash and Grandventure events scheduled in 2020 were cancelled.